 The Farm Fountain 5 is a continuation of research started in earlier Farm Fountain works by Ken Rinaldo and Amy Youngs.
-This was a more advanced ecosystem artwork that was to be strickly solar powered and based an the aquaponics project, we began in 2007 which was not solar.
+This was a more advanced ecosystem artwork that was to be strictly solar-powered and based on the aquaponics project, we began in 2007 which was not solar.
 We have both worked with plants and created works looking to idealistic notions of symbiotic systems so, when given the chance to collaborate and expand on our ecosystem art experiments, we were thrilled to apply our ideas to a new location.

 In Columbus Ohio where we live, putting this project outside, where the sunlight could sustainably provide this energy, would only work in the summer since our winter climate would kill the plants and fish.
 We needed a better climate and the Alentejo region of Portugal has it.

-The location of the Cultivamos Cultura residency, in the sunny, never freezing agricultural area of Portugal was fortuitous, but even more so, was the particular focus this residency has on the challenging forms of eco-art and bio-art.
-We have discovered that working with living organisms and water inside galleries and museums it is difficult, since plants tend to like natural light which is not what traditional artworks call for and therefore not what art spaces are designed to supply.
+The location of the Cultivamos Cultura residency, in the sunny, never-freezing agricultural area of Portugal was fortuitous, but even more so, was the particular focus this residency has on the challenging forms of eco-art and bio-art.
+We have discovered that working with living organisms and water inside galleries and museums is difficult since plants tend to like the natural light which is not what traditional artworks call for and therefore not what art spaces are designed to supply.

 Still, as with much of our work, the piece created ideas for future modifications we would like to make.
 What we learned from our Solar Farm Fountain has certainly influenced the ecosystem artworks we are each currently developing.